Subject Access Request

 What if I am not happy with the handling of the request?

-The Governance Team, Wheatley Group, Wheatley House, 25 Cochrane Street, Glasgow, G1 1HL.
+The Information Governance Solicitor, Wheatley Group, Wheatley House, 25 Cochrane Street, Glasgow, G1 1HL.

-Should you remain dissatisfied with the handling of your subject access request and the review, you may wish to contact the Information Commissioner’s Office.
+Should you remain dissatisfied with the handling of your subject access request and the review, you may wish to raise a concern with the Information Commissioner’s Office.

 How do I find out more about requesting my personal information?